alamgirakash2000/AeroPiper/README.md

 The `gesture_control/` folder contains lightweight MuJoCo demos that mirror your hand or arm motion from a single webcam.

-- `gesture_control/left_hand_gesture.py`: tracks a real left hand with MediaPipe Hands and drives the AeroPiper fingers (7 DOFs).
+- `gesture_control/left_hand_gesture.py`: tracks a real left hand with Ultralytics YOLO pose (requires a 21-keypoint hand checkpoint; falls back to MediaPipe if none is supplied) and drives the AeroPiper fingers (7 DOFs).
 Run it with:

   ```bash
   python gesture_control/left_hand_gesture.py